FREQUENTLY ASKED QUESTIONS

 - If healing is as expected, your pet’s activity can be increased to “house arrest”.
-Restrictions are as followes:
+Restrictions are as followed:

 - Confine to one level of the house without free access to the stairs.

-- Running, jumping, climbing on and off furniture, stairs, and rough-housing are still prohibited.
+- Running, jumping, climbing on and off furniture, stairs, and rough-housing are still prohibited./li>

-- Time outside is limited to short, leash-controlled walks for rehabilitation.
+- Time outside is limited to short, leash-controlled walks for elimination.